"Twenty-plus-year career, 500 drug controls worldwide, in and out of competition. Never a failed test." - Lance Armstrong, 2012.

 It was only through the testimony of whistleblowers, who were either in their teams or support staff, that the ultra-sophisticated doping programs of Armstrong and Jones were revealed.

 Doping programs only succeed through secrecy. – ASADA CEO Ben McDevitt

 The case of Yulia Stepanova, the Russian 800m runner, and her husband Vitaly Stepanov, who despite risk to their lives detailed to journalists the systematic flouting of drug controls by Russia, has again shown how vital whistleblowers are to bringing doping into the light.

 "Doping programs only succeed through secrecy.
-Teammates, friends, flat mates, health practitioners, support staff, competitors and partners are often in a position to see and hear things that a drug cheat would prefer remain secret,” Australian Sports Anti-Doping Authority (ASADA) CEO Ben McDevitt told The Boardroom Report.
+Teammates, friends, flat mates, health practitioners, support staff, competitors and partners are often in a position to see and hear things that a drug cheat would prefer remain secret,” says Australian Sports Anti-Doping Authority (ASADA) CEO, Ben McDevitt.

 Yet it is often immensely difficult for whistleblowers in sports, as it can be in organisations to feel confident that the repercussions won't be severe if they come forward.

 Prominent South African sports scientist Ross Tucker has written about a culture of fear in elite sport that is not understood by the general public. “[Whistleblowers] risk everything for a tiny possibility of uncertain change,” Tucker writes.